 It takes a lot of energy to heat rooms in winter and cool them in summer.
-Almost 44 percent of the energy used in the average home is for heating and cooling rooms.
-The three fuels used most often for heating are natural gas, electricity, and heating oil.
+More than 43 percent of the energy used in the average home is for heating and cooling rooms.
+The three fuels used most often for heating are natural gas, electricity, and propane.
 Today, more than half the nation's homes use natural gas for heating.